Harrison Levenstein – Red Lodge Clay Center

 Red Lodge Clay Center – Short-Term Resident 2019 – 2020

-My work exists on the threshold between the influence of my conscious hand and the inherent beauty my materials confer on their own.
-I draw on the language of fine historical craft and functional pottery traditions to imbue familiar useful objects with a sense of wonder evoked by the enigmatic effects of the wood fired kiln.
-I formulate my own clay bodies and use a variety of decorative techniques including slip textures, rope-impressions, floral brushwork, and carved motifs to adorn the work and allow it to enter into conversation with the fire.
+I draw on the language of fine historical craft and utilitarian pottery traditions to create beautiful objects with a sense of mystery evoked by the effects of the wood fired kiln.
+I adorn my pots using age-old potters’ techniques such as slip trailing and textures, rope-impressions, floral brushwork, and carved motifs and allow them to enter into conversation with the fire.
+The complexity and intensity of the atmosphere within the kiln leaves its mark on the ware, transforming the simple familiar object into something less immediately comprehensible.
 My training in wood firing has offered me the working knowledge to harness the technique to my advantage, and the humility to know that the credit for its aesthetic boons can never be wholly mine; it is an elemental collaboration.
-The process of wood firing offers the perfect venue for this dance of intention and chance.
-With each use I hope my pots encourage their beholders to interrogate the numinous processes involved in bringing them into existence.
+This process offers the perfect venue for a dance of intention and chance in pursuit of something beautiful.